 Do you ever feel sluggish or completely crash after a gym class or a run around the park?
 Whether you work out once every couple of weeks or are a full-blown athlete, bursts of intensive exercises can seriously deplete your body of the iron it needs and can put you at risk of developing iron deficiency anaemia.
-Feelings of lethargy and irritability, or even feeling a loss of interest in exercising all together can be an effect of lack of iron rather than willpower!
+Feelings of exhaustion and lethargy and irritability, or even feeling a loss of interest in exercising all together can be an effect of lack of iron rather than willpower!
 If you are in fact an athlete, these feelings will heavily impact your training and be detrimental to your progress and mental state.

 Your body needs iron as it’s an essential nutrient, and the best way to get what you need is through your diet and nutritional choices.
 If not low amounts of iron are consumed, it can impair your body's ability to transport oxygen – aka. iron deficiency anaemia.
 Considering that dietary iron recommendations are 1.3 to 1.7 times higher for athletes than non-athletes and 1.8 times higher for vegetarians than meat eaters, you can easily find out or feel if your diet is off in some way.
 Signs of low iron in women and adolescent athletes are important to note as they're especially common.